Eendracht Maakt Macht - Teamwork - Kotahitanga

 Foxton - Te Awahou

 The historic township of Foxton - Te Awahou is uniquely placed to become one of the great tourism centres along State Highway 1.
-It has plenty of classical buildings that remind visitors of its past glory days as a flax processing and bustling harbour town.
-It boasts one of the widest Main Streets in New Zealand, complete with vintage trolley buses and a horse drawn tram.
+The historic heartland town has plenty of classical buildings that remind visitors of its past glory days as a flax processing and bustling harbour town.
+It boasts one of the widest Main Streets in New Zealand, complete with a horse drawn tram.
 De Molen proudly raises its sails above the town.
-And it probably has more museums per head of population than any other NZ town.

-Read more about how Foxton is changing its future by clicking here and how the Te Awahou - Nieuwe Stroom Trust reflects the fantastic community spirit that's very much alive in Foxton, with many different parties partnering to achieve common goals.
+Read more about how Foxton is changing its future by clicking here and the fantastic community spirit that's very much alive in Foxton, with many different parties partnering to achieve common goals.